 Mean score of companies in the Electrical Machinery Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Tauron Polska Energia's score of 33 is higher than 60% of the industry.
+Tauron Polska Energia's score of 29 is lower than 50% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, Tauron Polska Energia reported total carbon emissions of approximately 26,931,794,000 kg CO2e.
-This includes Scope 1 emissions of about 9,244,487,000 kg CO2e, Scope 2 emissions of approximately 555,585,000 kg CO2e (market-based), and Scope 3 emissions totalling around 17,131,722,000 kg CO2e.
+This figure includes Scope 1 emissions of about 9,244,487,000 kg CO2e, Scope 2 emissions of approximately 555,585,000 kg CO2e (market-based), and significant Scope 3 emissions totalling around 17,131,722,000 kg CO2e.
 The company has set ambitious climate commitments, aiming for climate neutrality by 2040 across all scopes of emissions, including Scope 1, Scope 2, and Scope 3.
-For the year 2023, emissions data for Tauron Polska Energia in Poland indicated Scope 2 emissions of approximately 1,322,129,000 kg CO2e (location-based) and Scope 3 emissions of about 15,314,792,000 kg CO2e.
-However, no Scope 1 emissions data was disclosed for this year.
-Tauron has established a long-term reduction target to achieve a 100% reduction in location-based Scope 2 emissions by 2040, relative to the base year emissions starting from 2023.
-This commitment reflects the company's proactive approach to addressing climate change and reducing its carbon footprint in the energy sector.
-Overall, Tauron Polska Energia is actively working towards significant emissions reductions and aims to align its operations with global climate goals, demonstrating a strong commitment to sustainability and environmental responsibility.
+For the year 2023, emissions data specific to Poland indicated Scope 2 emissions of about 960,233,000 kg CO2e (market-based) and Scope 3 emissions of approximately 15,314,792,000 kg CO2e.
+Notably, Tauron has established a long-term target to achieve a 100% reduction in Location-based Scope 2 emissions by 2040, relative to base year emissions starting in 2023.
+Tauron Polska Energia's climate strategy reflects a commitment to reducing its carbon footprint significantly while transitioning towards sustainable energy practices.
+The company is actively working towards these targets, demonstrating a proactive approach to addressing climate change within the energy sector.

 Access structured emissions data, company-specific emission factors, and source documents